Albert Janse Ryckman: Early life

 Ryckman was born in 1642 to Beverwyck pioneers Jan and Catharina Janse.
-After his father's death, his mother Tryntje Janse, married Eldert Gerbertse Cryff.
+After his father's death, his mother, Tryntje Janse, married Eldert Gerbertse Cryff.

 Career

 In a court document dated Albany, June 2, 1675, he signed as Albert Janse Ryckman, he declared that he had made a contract with Stephanus Van Cortlandt, the director of Renesellaerswyck, with the consent of Jans Hendrickse Bruyn, for two mortgages which Bruyn holds against Eldert Gerbertse Cruyff, his step-father.
 Albert promises to pay the mortgages in good beaver skin in installments, in 1676 and 1677, the mortgages amounting to 399 guilders and 4 stivers with interest at 10%.
-A footnote by Pearson states that Captain Albert Janse Ryckman was a brewer and indicated that his house was on the south corner of Hudson St. and Broadway.
-Ryckman was considered one of the most prominent Albany brewers of his time and became quite adept at business and polticking.
+A footnote by Pearson states that Captain Albert Janse Ryckman was a brewer and indicates that his house was on the south corner of Hudson St. and Broadway.
+Ryckman was considered one of the most prominent Albany brewers of his time and became quite adept at business and politicking.
 In 1686, he was appointed to the first city council of Albany as an Alderman.
-Ryckman made connections and increased his family notoriety until his appointment as Mayor in 1702.
+Ryckman made connections and increased his family's notoriety until his appointment as Mayor in 1702.
 He was a Captain in the Albany Militia.
-Living until his nineties, Captain Ryckman always considered himself an "Albany county brewer."
+Living until his nineties, Captain Ryckman always considered himself an "Albany County brewer."

 In 1690, he assisted in taking of an inventory of the estate of Jan Cock, a young man killed by a cannon at Fort Albany on the February 9, 1690 after the Schenectady massacre.
 Ryckman and Jan Lansing, also an alderman of Albany, made the inventory."

 In 1703, Marten Cornelissen Van Buren writes his will and makes Albert Ryckman and Dirck Wessels the guardians of his sons Peter and Marte, which was written on April 10, 1703.